Sajid-Zubair/TechFluent/README.md

 # Interview Prep Platform

-A dynamic React-powered web app designed to generate sharp, relevant, and domain-focused technical and behavioral interview questions — all crafted specifically for confident, oral responses.
-Harnessing the power of AI-driven prompts, this project delivers authentic interview practice that prepares you to impress recruiters with concise, real-world questions tailored to your field.
-Perfect for sharpening your speaking skills and boosting your interview readiness like never before!
+TechFluent is an AI-powered web platform designed to help students and job seekers:
+1.Improve interview skills with technical and behavioral questions.
+2.Analyze and improve resumes with AI feedback.
+3.Search for jobs with real-time listings from Indeed.
+4.Get instant help from a career-focused chatbot.
+5.Track progress and performance through gamification.

+The platform uses AI models for question generation, answer evaluation, and speech-to-text conversion, providing a complete, interactive, and personalized career preparation experience.

 ---